 Ring Video Doorbell |

-Amazon's slicing up to 30% off many of its popular Ring home security devices for Prime Day, and while this entry-level Ring Video Doorbell isn't quite so cheap, it's worth a look.
-With simple installation, 1080p video capture including motion detection and night vision, and the ability to hook up with Amazon Echo Show devices to display video and accept voice commands, this offers a great way to add low-cost smart security to your home.View Deal
+This Ring Video Doorbell has simple installation, 1080p video capture (including motion detection and night vision) and the ability to hook up with Amazon Echo Show devices to display video and accept voice commands.
+It's a great way to add low-cost smart security to your home.View Deal

 Amazon Echo Wall Clock |

 Amazon’s ecosystem goes beyond just smart speakers and smart displays, it’s also available in the form of this wall-hanging clock.
 The clock isn’t equipped with a speaker or mic itself, and it needs an Echo speaker or display to work.
 Essentially, the Echo Wall Clock lets you see any timers you set in LED form, counting down around the clock face.
 Fairly straightforward, and now at a much cheaper price point.View Deal